Vibrator (sex toy): Early development

-Vibrators began to be marketed for home use in magazines from around 1900, together with other electrical household goods, for their supposed health and beauty benefits.
-An early example was the "Vibratile", an advert which appeared in McClure's magazine in March 1899, offering a cure for "Neuralgia, Headache, Wrinkles".
+Vibrators began to be marketed for home use in magazines from around 1900, by brands such as White Cross together with other electrical household goods, for their supposed health and beauty benefits.
+An early example was the "Vibratile", an advertisement that appeared in McClure's magazine in March 1899, offering a cure for "Neuralgia, Headache, Wrinkles".

 Mail order was the standard method of marketing vibrators between 1900 and 1920.
 However, in the mid-1920s, vibrators began to appear in erotic films and photography, effectively driving them out of "respectable" publications.
 Vibrator ads virtually disappeared until the modern vibrator resurfaced in the 1960s as a frankly sexual device.